The Best Way to Send Money to the Philippines

 You can find the most competitive exchange rates in these two areas.
 Whatever you do, avoid exchange kiosks at the airports and malls.
 You get poor exchange rates.

-It’s also good to know that, list most countries out there, you can’t ship your cash to the Philippines.
+It’s also good to know that, like most countries out there, you can’t ship your cash to the Philippines.

 The Best Way to Send Money to Philippines

-If we take our sample US$1,000 transfer and consider what you’ve learned about transferring money to the Philippines using the current mid-market rate of US$1 to ₱52.52, here’s what it comes down to:
+If we take our sample US$1,000 transfer and consider what you’ve learned about transferring money to the Philippines, here’s what it comes down to.
+The exchange rates in the table below were accurate at the time of writing; check each provider’s website for current figures before you transfer.

 If you want to send US$10,000 to the Philippines, the next table shows a breakdown of the numbers.
 You can see the more money you transfer, the more things change.